 The Company does not know, and shall not be deemed to know, the true value of the Customer’s property or premises and is not the insurer thereof.

-i) The Company shall not be liable for the costs of any work, repairs or replacement of Equipment which results from fire, electrical power surge, storm, flood, accident, neglect, misuse or malicious damage.
+i) The Company shall not be liable for the costs of any work, repairs or replacement (including as to warranty claims) of Equipment which results from fire, electrical power surge, storm, flood, accident, neglect, environmental damage howsoever caused, misuse or malicious damage.

 ii) The Company has provided limited insurance cover for itself with indemnity for claims made against it in respect of accident, injury, loss or damage.
 Cover also extends to failure to perform and wrongful advise given unwittingly.
 A copy of the relevant insurance schedule is available to the customer upon request.